 Now we have MVG and the latest thrower to try to stop him is James Wade.
 The left hander is here by virtue of a strong campaign in 2018 but Wade hasn’t really hinted at a Premier League title and he’s given little chance here at 7/1 with Unibet and 888Sport.

 A win for Van Gerwen is available at just 2/7 with 10Bet while the draw rounds things off at 5/1 with Unibet and 888Sport once again.
 Based on form, we won’t argue with those numbers so we’ll just move on.

 Our final game of the evening involves Michael Smith and Raymond Van Barneveld.
 As we’ve seen, Barney has been written off by the bookmakers in the outright markets but he’s shown his mettle with two successive, battling draws.

 Against Bully Boy, RVB is on offer at best odds of 7/2 with Betway while Smith is the clear favourite at 3/5 with SportingBet.
-The draw comes in at the same 7/2 with William Hill and Black Type and because Michael Smith has also been involved in some tight games, another 6-6 outcome shouldn’t be ruled out.
+The draw comes in at the same 7/2 with William Hill and because Michael Smith has also been involved in some tight games, another 6-6 outcome shouldn’t be ruled out.

 Three of the games on show this week feature clear markets where the favourite is odds on to win.
 We’ve seen some upsets and more 6-6 scorelines than we might have expected but we’re not going to argue with the bookies on those three.
 Feel free to take smaller profits on Gerwyn Price, Michael Smith and Michael Van Gerwen or, you can look for some better value elsewhere.